MikeSusutZZ/Project-Quazar/README.md

 - Show off your sharpshooting skills!
 Each successful hit on an enemy ship boosts your score by 25 points.
 - Aim true, and you may find your name etched into the high scores for all of Project Quazar to see!

-Ready your thrusters and prepare for an epic space showdown in **Project Quazar**!
+Ready your thrusters and prepare for your first match in **Project Quazar**!

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)